chobbs/Influxdb2-perl/README.md

-# InfluxDBv2::API - Perl Mod to interact with InfluxData v2 API
+# Influxdb2-perl - Perl Mod to interact with InfluxDBv2 of the API

 ## Not ready for production yet!

-InfluxDB2::FLUX module allows you to interact with the Version2 API of Influxdata.
-The module is STILL under heavy development. and does not have much today.
-Only one InfluxDB v2 API endpoint for <health>.
+Influxdb2-perl module allows you to interact with the Version2 API of InfluxDB.
+The module is STILL under heavy development. and does not have much.
+Only one API endpoint is available today for <health>.

 ## INSTALLATION